 As part of our approach to raising children’s awareness of mental health, weekly ‘Strengths’ assemblies take place in each class, as well as the opportunity to carry out meditation.

 In Early Years, children are supported to manage emotions, develop a positive sense of self, set themselves simple goals and have confidence in their own abilities.
 Through regular adult modelling and guidance, they learn how to look after their bodies, including healthy eating, and manage personal needs independently.
 Through, stories, role play and supported interaction with other children, they learn how to make good friendships, co-operate and resolve conflicts peaceably.
 These attributes provide a secure platform from which children can achieve at school and in later life.

 If you walk into a PSHE lesson, you will see:

-If you have any further enquiries about PSHE in our school, please contact Miss Clare Needham.
+If you have any further enquiries about PSHE in our school, please contact Mrs Clare Murray.